jansheikkinen/jansheikkinen.github.io/index.md

 ---
 layout: default
+title: home
 ---
 # home
-click one of the links below
+i mainly write about programming and linguistics. click one of the links above or below to see the more useful pages on this site